Holiday Extras travel insurance review

 Is there an age limit on Holiday Extras travel insurance?

-There is no age limit on a Holiday Extras single trip travel insurance policy that does not include a cruise or winter sports.
-If a traveller is going on a cruise the age limit for travel insurance is 85 years old.
-There is also an age limit of 65 years old for winter sports cover.
-Holiday Extras annual multi-trip travel insurance has an upper age limit of 80 years old for land-based trips and 85 years old for annual cruise holidays.
-Additional age limits may apply depending on the type of policy you choose and whether you have any pre-existing conditions.
+There is no age limit on a Holiday Extras single trip travel insurance policy however, Holiday Extras annual multi-trip travel insurance has an upper age limit of 85 years old.
+If you are looking to take part in winter sports, there is an upper age limit of 64 years old and additional age limits could apply for all policies depending on the type of policy you choose and whether you have any pre-existing conditions.

 How much does Holiday Extras travel insurance cost?